 Mystic, Connecticut is a destination for tourists, history buffs, boat-folks, and coastal enthusiasts.
-There’s nowhere quite like it.
-You can fill your days with all that is Mystic: explore local tidal pools, wander historic streets, have a lobster roll, or go sailing past Mystic Seaport—with an ice cream break at the Drawbridge somewhere in the middle, of course.
+You can explore local tidal pools, wander historic streets, eat a lobster roll, or go sailing past Mystic Seaport Museum —with an ice cream break at the Drawbridge somewhere in the middle, of course.

 Mystic is a community of nearly 10,000 residents located on Long Island Sound.
 The name “Mystic” was derived from the Native American word Missi-tuk, meaning “great tidal river.”
 This area was likely explored for the first time by Captain Adrian Block in the 1600s and settled by the English in 1654.

 In 1929, a group of individuals interested in preserving the maritime past of this region founded the Marine Historical Association.
-This non-profit historical association has grown into Mystic Seaport, the nation’s largest maritime museum.
-Thousands of visitors arrive at its gates each year, eager to learn more about the long history of America and the sea.
+This non-profit historical association has grown into Mystic Seaport Museum, which welcomes thousands of visitors each year.